-WAML is a related party of the Company as it shares a common director, Willy Simon.
-In 2018, the Company disposed of it Cameroon operations by way of an in specie distribution of all of its shares in Ferrum Resources Limited (renamed West African Minerals Limited) to shareholders.
+In 2018, the Group disposed of its Cameroon operations by way of an in-specie distribution of all of its shares in West African Minerals Limited (formerly Ferrum Resources Limited) to shareholders.
 As part of this transaction, the Group had agreed to a deed of release with WAML whereby it agreed to write off \$17,056,070 of loans in exchange for shares in WAML to be distributed as part of the in-specie distribution.
-A remaining amount of \$3,400,000 was outstanding from WAML, however, after careful consideration of the operations of WAML and its subsidiaries, the Company decided to impair this receivable down to £nil in 2018 as it does not expect to recover any of this outstanding debt.
-In addition to the \$3,400,000 outstanding was a working capital loan advance of \$600,000 which has been impaired as the Group does not expect to recover any of this outstanding debt .

-During the year ended March 31, 2021, the Group had funded \$11,172 (2020: \$132,668) towards this \$600,000 loan facility and as at the year-end no further amounts were payable under this facility.
+A remaining amount of \$3,400,000 was outstanding from WAML, however, after careful consideration of the operations of WAML and its subsidiaries, the Group decided to impair this receivable down to \$nil in 2018 as it did not expect to recover any of this outstanding debt.
+In addition to the \$3,400,000 outstanding was a working capital loan advance of \$600,000 which was also impaired as the Group does not expect to recover any of this outstanding debt.
+During the year ended March 31, 2022, the Group had funded \$0 (2021: \$11,172) towards this \$600,000 loan facility and as at the year-end no further amounts were payable under this facility.
 The amounts funded in the year have been immediately written off as the Group has no reasonable expectation of recovering the contractual cash flows of the loan in its entirety.